-The female surrealists are some of my favorite artists.
+The women surrealists are some of my favorite artists.
 I immediately felt drawn to their work when I happened upon them several years ago.
 They seemed fearless at illustrating and painting their experiences, desires, and dreams in an effort to understand their realities.
 They were early autobiographers and visual diarists, and they made women’s experiences known.
 However, the surrealists are not the most diverse movement; most women associated with surrealism in the early 20th century are white and come from privileged backgrounds.

-In truth, the title of this blog post is a bit of an oxymoron, as many female artists that were acquainted with the surrealists wanted little to do with the male-dominated group whose official manifesto was also written by a man, André Breton.
+In truth, the title of this blog post is a bit of an oxymoron, as many women artists that were acquainted with the surrealists wanted little to do with the male-dominated group whose official manifesto was also written by a man, André Breton.
 For Breton and many other men in the group, women were otherworldly creatures who held a mysterious power to inspire and provoke the male artist to tap into something significant from his unconscious.
 Though women and men in this movement shared common aesthetic sensibilities, women were often objectified though a male-conceived ideology of their spirit and nature.

 Male artists and writers associated with the surrealists: André Breton, Salvador Dali, Max Ernst, Man Ray, Tristan Tzara, Rene Crevel, Yves Tanguy, Jean Arp, Paul Eluard, Rupert Lee, Ruthven Todd, Roland Penrose, Herbert Read, E.L.T.
 Mesens, George Reavey, Hugh Sykes-Davies (and many more); many group portraits of the surrealists feature mostly these male artists.